kwilkins/dnd/5e-reference-doc.md

 ### XP and Leveling Up
 I track experience points for all sorts of things.
 The most common are defeating monsters, significant roleplaying with NPCs, exploring new locations in the world, and resolving storylines.
 I typically award experience points once the characters are in a safe place and looming threats have been dealt with.

-### Resting and Healing
+### Healing
-The default healing rules for 5e don’t allow for a sense of wound retention or encourage smart resource management for health (i.e. potions and spells).
+The default healing rules for 5e don’t allow for a sense of wound retention or encourage smart resource management for health(i.e. potions and spells)<sup>[WM](west-marches/west-marches-reference-doc.md#5e-rules-in-west-marches)</sup>.
 I think it makes damage and battle feel not as important, something you can just sleep off.
 However, the alternative rules offered in the DMG were too much of a drag on time and kept them from finishing time sensitive quests.

 The purpose of these healing rules is twofold
   1. It represents the fact that getting stabbed with swords and beaten with clubs doesn't go away after a good night's sleep.
   2. It places a value on and rewards good planning and use of healing magic.
 Potions are available for purchase, and jumping into a fight headlong because you can nap away the wounds isn’t viable.

 #### Natural Healing
-You recover your level (or your number of hit dice) in hit points (minimum of 1) each long rest.
+You recover your level(or your number of hit dice) in hit points(minimum of 1) each long rest.
 You can double this if you weren't in combat since your previous long rest.

 #### Expending Hit Dice
 You can expend your hit dice on a short or long rest and you regain 1 hit die after finishing a long rest.

-#### Resting in Armor
+### Resting in Armor
 When taking a long rest, it is difficult to fully recover your stamina, spells, or health while doing so in armor.
 A long rest is impossible in heavy armor, you will gain no benefits.
 A long rest is possible in medium armor, but you will gain one level of exhaustion.
 A long rest is easier in light armor, make a DC 10 Constitution save or gain one level of exhaustion.

 ## Combat